derneuere/devops-exercise/README.md

 - complete infrastructure start script/option

 To-Do:
-- Install linux
+- Install linux ✓
 - Try Vagrant
-- Install docker
+- Install docker ✓
-- Run application locally with dependencies
+- Run application locally with dependencies ✓
-- Create dockerfile for the application
+- Create dockerfile for the application: it is unclear if you need two files
-- Create dockerfile for MongoDB
+- Find a docker image MongoDB ✓
-- Create dockerfile for local Gitlab
+- Find a docker image for local Gitlab ✓
 - Check the application code into local Gitlab
 - Create with Gitlab CI (Build/Test/Deploy) a image and let it run on a container
 - Create gitlab-ci.yml (build/test/deploy when new version)